What we know so far about the fatal ICE shooting of a Minneapolis woman

 Federal and local officials dispute the circumstances that led an Immigration and Customs Enforcement officer to fatally shoot a 37-year-old woman in Minneapolis on Wednesday.

+"Renee was a resident of our city who was out caring for her neighbors this morning and her life was taken today at the hands of the federal government," the city council said in a statement.
+NPR member station MPR News has reached out to a family member of the woman.

-The shooting occurred on a residential street in downtown — less than a mile from where George Floyd was killed by police in 2020.
+The shooting occurred on a residential street in south Minneapolis — less than a mile from where George Floyd was killed by police in 2020.
 ICE agents were conducting targeted immigration enforcement operations at the time, according to Department of Homeland Security spokeswoman Tricia McLaughlin.

+(Warning: The video at the following link includes violent actions and profanity.)

+"It's clearly established law that a vehicle driven by a person and used to harm someone is a deadly weapon," she said.
+"Deadly force is perfectly lawful when a threat is faced by a weapon, so I do believe that this officer used his training in this situation."

+Noem said she also spoke with Minnesota Gov. Tim Walz and acknowledged that they hold "very different viewpoints" on the shooting.

-The incident has further inflamed tensions between the Trump administration and Minneapolis, which has been the target of a large-scale immigration crackdown.
+The incident has worsened tensions between the Trump administration and Minneapolis, which has been the target of a large-scale immigration crackdown.
 Local officials said they expect protests to follow and urged residents to remain peaceful.

-At a press conference on Wednesday afternoon, Minnesota Gov. Tim Walz said he was prepared to mobilize the state National Guard if necessary.
+At a press conference on Wednesday afternoon, Walz said he was prepared to mobilize the state National Guard if necessary.

 "They want a show.
 We can't give it to them," he said.
 "We can't give them what they want."